Linguistic-Data-Science-Lab/Kiss-et-al-23-word-order-constraints/EXP 2 (INSTR, COMO, WH)/ReadMe.md

 		+ *attention*: 12
 		+ (other) *filler*: 14
 - randomization
-	- participants are assigned to lists randomly
-	- the presentation order of each stimulus-pair is randomized individually for each trial for each participant (see **PRESENTATION_ORDER**)
+	- the presentation order of each stimulus-pair is randomized individually for each trial for each participant
 	- each survey is randomized individually for each participant according to the following conditions:
 		+ the survey starts with calibration items in random order
 		+ control items are (otherwise) spread over the whole survey